usaid-cs/yesterday-i-learned/random.md

 - A house's [crawl space](https://en.wikipedia.org/wiki/Basement#Crawl_space) is often lined with plastic to prevent mould from growing.
 Mould should not be allowed to grow in the crawl space because when the heat is on, air flows out of the house from the ceiling, sucking air from the cooler bottom, which is the crawl space.
 You don't want mould to get in the house like that.
 - Sales people call developers "the grim reaper" because [they are] killing all their dumbass ideas.
 - Assault is the threat.
 Battery is the actual harm.
-- Sherlock never said "Elementary, my dear Watson" in the books.
 - A casualty is a soldier rendered unable to fight.
 Casualties include the sick, injured, killed, and captured.
 - Every residence needs one bathroom per person in case of mass food poisoning.
 - If you mix wood with plastic, then you can [3D print wood](https://i.materialise.com/blog/3d-printed-wood-is-coming-to-i-materialise/).